RP

 If the texture seems off

-Pause before adding more heat or liquid.
-Use this cue from the method first: Add the drained black beans and water to the skillet.
+Check this step before adding heat or liquid: Add the drained black beans and water to the skillet.

 Timing check